One of the biggest hurdles to overcome in a real food house is time. There never seems to be enough!

 Another week tarragon was marked down, so I gave that a try too.
 Even though tarragon smells like black licorice (which I despise), it was REALLY good with the lemon!

 To be honest, I don’t think it’s possible to choose a wrong herb for this sheet pan chicken recipe.
 My only caveat is that the herbs have to be fresh, not dried.
 Check the store for clearance, snip from the garden or go raid the neighbors rogue rosemary bush – do what you must.
 Fresh herbs all the way folks.
+(You can always freeze extra fresh herbs so none goes to waste.)

 Lemon and Herb Sheet Pan Chicken